-- (1) The Chairman may designate a panel of the Committee consisting of members of the Committee to inquire into and take testimony on a matter or matters that fall within the jurisdiction of more than one subcommittee and to report to the Committee. - (2) No panel appointed by the Chairman shall continue in existence for more than six months after the appointment.
-A panel so appointed may, upon the expiration of six months, be reappointed by the Chairman for a period of time which is not to exceed six months. - (3) Consistent with the party ratios established by the Majority party, all Majority members of the panels shall be appointed by the Chairman of the Committee, and all Minority members shall be appointed by the Ranking Minority Member of the Committee.
-The Chairman of the Committee shall choose one of the Majority members so appointed who does not currently chair another subcommittee of the Committee to serve as Chairman of the panel.
-The Ranking Minority Member of the Committee shall similarly choose the Ranking Minority Member of the panel. - (4) No panel shall have legislative jurisdiction.
+- (1) The Chair may designate a panel of the Committee consisting of members of the Committee to inquire into and take testimony on a matter or matters that fall within the jurisdiction of more than one subcommittee and to report to the Committee. - (2) No panel appointed by the Chair shall continue in existence for more than six months after the appointment.
+A panel so appointed may, upon the expiration of six months, be reappointed by the Chair for a period of time which is not to exceed six months. - (3) Consistent with the party ratios established by the majority party, all majority members of the panels shall be appointed by the Chair, and all minority members shall be appointed by the Ranking Minority Member.
+The Chair shall choose one of the majority members so appointed who does not currently chair another subcommittee of the Committee to serve as Chair of the panel.
+The Ranking Minority Member shall similarly choose the ranking minority member of the panel. - (4) No panel shall have legislative jurisdiction.